NJ-CntyCler-Brgn-Sum - NewsBreak

 TRENTON, NJ – Ahead in the polls by nearly 20,000 votes, the Associated Press has declared Phil Murphy the winner of the 2021 race for governor in New Jersey.
 “AP called the race Thursday evening when a new batch of votes from Republican leaning Monmouth County increased Murphy’s lead and closed the door to a Ciattarelli comeback,” the AP reported.
 “Ballots remaining to be counted included a significant number of votes from predominantly Democratic Essex County, along with mail-in votes spread across other counties.
 Murphy has won the mail-in vote by a wide margin even in Republican leaning counties like Monmouth.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.
+Orthodox patriarch blesses shrine by 9/11 memorial.
+Get Government & Politics updates in your inbox!.
 Stay up-to-date on the latest in local and national government and political topics with our newsletter.

 Democrat Terry McAuliffe declined to formally concede defeat in the Virginia gubernatorial race Tuesday night, despite trailing Republican Glenn Youngkin by more than 100,000 votes with most precincts reported.
 “We still got a lot of votes to count, we got about 18 percent of the vote out, so we’re gonna...